1969 Los Angeles Dodgers season: 1969 Major League Baseball draft

 This was the fifth year of a Major League Baseball draft.
-The Dodgers drafted 47 players in the June draft and 11 in the January draft.
+The Dodgers drafted 47 players in the June draft and 11 in the January draft, eight of them would play in MLB.

-The Dodgers first round selection in the June draft, High School Catcher Terry McDermott did make it to the Majors, in 1972, but played only 9 games.
+The Dodgers first round selection in the June draft, High School Catcher Terry McDermott did make it to the Majors, in 1972, but played only nine games.

 The only player from this draft class who made any impact in the Majors was Lee Lacy, who was drafted twice this year... as a third baseman in the January draft and as a pitcher in the June draft.
 He was primarily an outfielder in the Majors, and played through 1987 with the Dodgers, Braves, Pirates and Orioles.